juiceboxint/breakpoint-events/README.md

 If you've ever been concerned about what kind of resources that video background is eating up even when it's hidden on the mobile view... this is for you.
 Attach the instantiation of the video background to only the larger breakpoints, and destroy it when exiting those breakpoints.

-If you've ever been concerned about the performance implications of running a complicated function on the `resize` or `scroll` events that you only need on certain screen sizes... well, you get the idea.
+If you've ever wondered about the performance implications of running a complicated function on the `resize` or `scroll` events that you only need on certain screen sizes... well, you get the idea.

 ## Usage ##